 “You know you are truly alive when you’re living among lions.”

 Russ Nordstrand is an award-winning Landscape & Wildlife Photographer based in Flagstaff, Arizona.
-His Fine Art Prints are hanging in private collections throughout the world and he runs Photography Tours & Workshops in the most beautiful and inspirtational locations in the Western United States and beyond.
+His Fine Art Prints are hanging in private collections throughout the world and he runs Photography Tours & Workshops in the most beautiful and inspirational locations in the Western United States and beyond.

-Russ has been hiking, backpacking, photographing and guiding people in the wilderness areas, deserts, canyons and mountains of the world since 1997.
-He has logged thousands of miles on the trail and for many years in the past decade over half of his nights were spent in a tent in some far flung outdoor destination.
+Russ has been hiking, backpacking, photographing, and guiding people in the wilderness areas, deserts, canyons, and mountains of the world since 1997.
+He has logged thousands of miles on the trail and for many years in the past decade over half of his nights were spent in a tent in some far-flung outdoor destination.

-His Photography reflects an awe and admiration of the great, wide and still wild world we live in.
-Often his subjects include towering canyon walls, mist shrouded mountain lakes or wildlife in their natural habitat.
+His photography reflects an awe and admiration of the great, wide, and still wild world we live in.
+Often his subjects include towering canyon walls, mist-shrouded mountain lakes, or wildlife in their natural habitat.
 It also reflects a commitment to preserving these places for the health of our world and for those who come after.

 It would be a lie to say he does it completely from an altruistic standpoint.
-Like any great outdoor photographer he loves the thrill of wild, remote places and the accomplishment of nailing that shot after waking up three hours before dawn and hiking in the dark!
+Like any great outdoor photographer, he loves the thrill of wild, remote places and the accomplishment of nailing that shot after waking up three hours before dawn and hiking in the dark!